 - 700 g (~5 1/2 cups) bread flour

 - 400 ml (1 3/4 cups) lukewarm milk

 - 1 tsp sugar

 - 40 g (~1 1/2 oz) fresh yeast (4 tsp dry yeast)

 - 50 ml (~ 3 tbsp) oil

 - 1 tsp vinegar

-Activate the fresh yeast with sugar and 100 ml of lukewarm milk.
+Activate fresh yeast and sugar in 100 ml / 1/2 cup of lukewarm milk.

 In a large bowl combine salt and flour.
 Add oil, vinegar, lukewarm milk and dissolved yeast.
 Kneed the dough until smooth and elastic.
 Shape the dough into a ball, cover the bowl and put it into a warm place.
 Let the dough rise until it doubles in size.

 When the dough has doubled in size, divide it into 12 equal balls.
 Roll them out one by one into a square shape on a floured pastry board.
 Turn the square on its end.
 Stretch out the farthest corner with the rolling pin.
 Roll it up starting from the bottom and curve it into a crescent.
 Place it on a baking sheet lined with parchment paper.
 Repeat the same procedure with the rest of the squares.
 Let the crescents rise until they double in size.